Gestriklands Fotbollförbund

 The Gestriklands Fotbollförbund (Gestrikland Football Association) is one of the 24 district organisations of the Swedish Football Association.
 It administers lower tier football in Gästrikland in Norrland.

 Background

 Gestriklands Fotbollförbund, commonly referred to as Gestriklands FF, is the governing body for football in the historical province of Gestrikland.
 The Association was founded on 28 March 1915 and currently has 46 member clubs.
-Based in Gävle, the Association's Chairman is Örjan Ohlström.
+Based in Gävle, the Association's Chairman is Ola Johansson.

 Affiliated Members

 The following clubs are affiliated to the Gestriklands FF: